FrankChen021/bithon/README.md

 | JDK 15.0.2 | Yes |
 | JDK 16.02 | Yes |
 | JDK 17 | Yes |

-Due to the backward compatibility of JRE, Bithon that is compiled with a specific version of JDK may work for a range of JREs that applications are running on.

-For example:

-- Bithon + JDK 1.8 works only for JRE 1.8
-- Bithon + JDK  9 works for JRE between 9 and 17
-- Bithon + JDK 10 works for JRE between 10 and 17
-- Bithon + JDK 17 works for JRE 17

 # Contribution